 - The family must not commit any serious or repeated violation of the lease.
 The CCHA will determine if a family has committed serious or repeated violations of the lease based on available evidence, including but not limited to, a court-ordered eviction or an owner's notice to evict, police reports, and affidavits from the owner, neighbors, or other credible parties with direct knowledge.
 Serious and repeated lease violations will include, but not be limited to, nonpayment of rent, disturbance of neighbors, and destruction of property, living or housekeeping habits that cause damage to the unit or premises, and criminal activity.
+Generally, the criterion to be used will be whether or not the reason for the eviction was the fault of the tenant or - that cause damage to the unit or premises, and criminal activity.
 Generally, the criterion to be used will be whether or not the reason for the eviction was the fault of the tenant or guests.
-Any incidents of, or criminal activity related to, domestic violence, dating violence, - The family must notify the CCHA and the owner before moving out of the unit or terminating the lease.
+Any incidents of, or criminal activity related to, domestic violence, dating violence, sexual assault, or stalking will not be construed as serious or repeated lease violations by the victim [24 CFR 5.2005(c)(1)]. - The family must notify the CCHA and the owner before moving out of the unitor terminating the lease.
 The family must comply with lease requirements regarding written notice to the owner.
-The family must provide written notice to the CCHA at the same time the owner is notified.
+The family must provide written notice to the CCHA at the same time the owner is notified. - The family must promptly give the CCHA a copy of any owner eviction notice. - The family must use the assisted unit for residence by the family.
+The unit must be the family's only residence. - The composition of the assisted family residing in the unit must be approved by the CCHA.
+The family must promptly notify the CCHA in writing of the birth, adoption, or court-awarded custody of a child.
+The family must request CCHA approval to add any other family member as an occupant of the unit.